-11. Internal controls and corporate governance
+6. Internal controls and corporate governance

-We were unable to obtain a copy of the draft internal audit report for the financial year ended 30 June 2017 which the directors of the Company have expressed that the said report has been destroyed by the fire.
+There was no internal audit performed for the financial year ended 30 June 2018.
 In view of the Fire Incident and the lack of corporate governance in reporting and communicating, and the matters described above, we were unable to evaluate whether the Company and the Group had operated within the appropriate internal control and corporate governance frameworks which may have, in certain extent, a pervasive effect, if any, on the financial statements.

 As of the date of this report, the Board is still in the process of commissioning an independent internal control review.